Why New York City Stopped Building Subways - Slashdot

 To see exactly how and why New York's subway went off the rails requires going all the way back to the beginning.
 What follows is a 113-year timeline of the subway's history, organized by these three narratives (with the caveat that no history is fully complete).

-Because tunnel companies (Score:2, Funny)
+Because tunnel companies (Score:5, Funny)

 Nothing about corruption?
-(Score:3)
+(Score:5, Insightful)

 There's no way the rampant corruption and cronyism around construction in New York City does not have a massive role to play in all this.